-Games and quizzes can help kids and teens learn about money in the abstract, but at some point, they need to start managing their own money in the real world.
 That’s why many parents choose to give their children an allowance.
 It gives them real, practical experience with handling money and shows them how their choices about spending and saving make a difference.
-And, if the allowance is tied to chores, it also teaches them the important lesson that time is money.
+And if the allowance is tied to chores, it also teaches them the crucial lesson that time is money.

 Fortunately, in the modern world, there’s an app for that — several, in fact.
-Some allowance-tracking apps are tied to a real-world bank account, while others are just a way of keeping track of how much cash kids have earned.
-Some apps are best suited to young children, while others are appropriate for teens.
+Some allowance-tracking apps are tied to a real-world bank account, while others are just a way of keeping track of earnings.
+Some apps are best for young children, while others are suited to teens.
 Whatever your kids’ ages and needs, there’s an app that can help them manage their money.

-Like PiggyBot, Bankaroo is a virtual bank account for kids to track their allowance money.
-However, this app is more sophisticated, like a real bank account rather than a simple piggy bank.
+Bankaroo is a virtual bank account for kids to track their allowance money.
 Although any child with basic reading skills can use it, Bankaroo says most of its users are between the ages of 5 and 14.

 Kids can use their Bankaroo accounts to keep track of their earnings and spending.
 They can view past and upcoming transactions and even make transfers to other kids in the family.
 They can also set savings goals, monitor progress toward them, and earn digital badges for achieving them.

-Kids can use their earnings in BusyKid in a variety of ways.
-They can save the money, donate it to a charity, select “get cash” to request a cash transfer from a parent, or load money onto a bank-issued reloadable prepaid card for spending.
+Kids can use their earnings in BusyKid in various ways.
+They can save the money, donate it to a charity, or load it onto a bank-issued reloadable prepaid card for spending.
 Most intriguing of all, they can choose to invest their funds in stocks — yes, real ones — for companies such as Nike and Netflix.

 If this sounds like a little too much responsibility for children, don’t worry — BusyKid provides a safety net.
-Parents get the final say over any transfer of money into or out of the system, from allowances being paid to money being donated to charity.
-The app sends parents a push notification each time a kid uses it to transfer money, and parents simply respond to it to approve the transfer.
+Parents get the final say over any money transfer into or out of the system, from allowances to charitable donations.

 - Rewards for chores and other jobs